nclwater/shetran-automaticcalibration-groundwater/README.md

 # shetran-automatic-calibration-groundwater

 ## Features
-- Executable to run automatic calibration of Shetran
+- Executable to run automatic calibration of Shetran using flow and water level

 ## Usage
 1) in command prompt change folder to Shetran folder